Interview with Anton Ananyev, Chief Operating Manager at Wedding.net

 Founded in Russia four years ago, the company is now headquartered in Noida, India.
 Leading the 15-person team is Anton Ananyev, the company’s Chief Operating Manager.

-?
-Wedding.net is a wedding preparation platform in Noida, where you can easily plan the event, search for vendors and contact them.
+Wedding.net is a wedding preparation platform in Noida where you can easily plan the event, search for vendors, and contact them.
 Find out more about Wedding.net >

 The goal

-1The Wedding.net website
+The Wedding.net website

 In search of a CRM for vendor management

 For Wedding.net, clients are the vendors seeking customers.
 According to Anton, unifying all the information about their clients was one of their top priorities when searching for a CRM for vendor management.
-“We needed to have the opportunity to find client information very, very quickly” he says, “We needed a solution that would allow different teams to work on the same information.”
+“We needed to have the opportunity to find client information very quickly,” he says, “We needed a solution that would allow different teams to work on the same information.”

-“We started looking for something more convenient, modern and useful.”
+“We started looking for something more convenient, modern, and useful.”

-“We didn’t have the time and didn’t have CRM specialists to do the integration, that’s why we needed a solution that could be implemented quickly by ourselves.”
+“We didn’t have the time and didn’t have CRM specialists to do the integration.
+That’s why we needed a solution that could be implemented quickly by ourselves.”

-1The Wedding.net team
+The Wedding.net team

 Eliminating lost tasks with a CRM for vendor management